mariasfiraiala/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 * `Makefile`: containing rules for building the application as well as specifying the libraries that the application needs
 * `Makefile.uk`: used to define variables needed to compile the application or to add application-specific flags

-Also, in the `Makefile`, the order in which the libraries are mentioned in the `LIBS` variable is important to avoid the occurrence of compilation errors.
+In the `Makefile`, the order in which the libraries are mentioned in the `LIBS` variable is important to avoid the occurrence of compilation errors.

 ```
 UK_ROOT ?= $(PWD)/../../unikraft